 The Ferber Method of Sleep Training

-The Ferber Method is one sleep training technique of how to sleep train a toddler.
+The Ferber Method is another sleep training technique of how to sleep train a baby.
 It is similar to modified extinction, but instead you re-enter your child’s room at increasing intervals throughout the night.
 Like modified extinction, you start with your regular bedtime routine and lay your baby down to sleep.
 If they don’t fuss then there is no need to re-enter the room.
 Once the baby starts to cry, you wait for defined intervals then enter the room to check on them.